simondiep/node-multiplayer-snake/README.md

  - Additional Client-side validation to reduce unnecessary emits to server
  - Additional Server-side optimization to reduce unnecessary emits to client
  - Server-side validation of inputs
- - Create a single menu button, Edit Player Profile, that contains all existing buttons as menu items
  - Save all Player Profile settings to Local Storage, and load them on subsequent plays (also high score?)
  - Add a description for what 'Upload Image' does and any restrictions
  - Toggle view of admin options as a menu item